eco4cast/NEON-Challenge-EFI2024/your_forecast_code/README.md

-# Forecast code
+# Your forecast code

-In the `run_forecast.R` script include the forecast workflow to generate a real-time forecast.
-The example model from the tutorial has be made into a function (`R/generate_example_forecast`) and is shown as an example.
+In the `forecast_code_template.R` script include the forecast workflow to generate a real-time forecast.
+The example model from the workshop has been included in here to demonstrate some simple building blocks for a forecast as an example.
 Once you have successfully modified the script to generate *your* forecast you can automate the submission steps (see below)!

-Your model can either be a function (as has been shown here) or you can write the code directly in this script.

 # Workflow automation